hisguitar/hisguitar/README.md

 ![P90](P90.png)

 ### War Spaceship
-The project was to sculpt any vehicle + animation of it, So I chose the most dynamic thing to animate, a warship, because I thought the shooting and movement would be more dynamic than the other vehicles.
+The project was to sculpt any vehicle + animation of it, So I chose the most dynamic thing to animate, a war spaceship, because I thought the shooting and movement would be more dynamic than the other vehicles.

 ![War Spaceship](WarSpaceship.png)